 The evaluator and administrator also discuss the appropriate resources and professional learning needs to support the administrator in accomplishing his/her goals.
 Together, these components - the goals, the practice areas and the resources and supports - comprise an individual's evaluation and support plan.
 In the event of any disagreement, the evaluator has the authority and responsibility to finalize the goals, supports and sources of evidence to be used.
-The following completed form represents a sample evaluation and support plan.
+The completed form on page 49 represents a sample evaluation and support plan.